jminuscula/dixit-online/README.md

   * 3 points for players who correctly guess the storyteller's card
   * 1 points for player who provided a card that is chosen by any other player.

+The game ends when all cards have been dealt.

 # Online version